ripleymj/pswebhacks/LinuxFilter/README.md

 bashrc/bash_profile to execute on next login.
 None of these attacks are easily addressable via seccomp.

+This type of mitigation is only relevant to the web tier of PeopleSoft.
+App, batch, and database all rely on process forking, though there may be other syscalls you're willing to revoke.
+You will also need a much different loading mechanism.
+This demo is not exclusive to PeopleSoft, and could load into any WebLogic instance, but we can't make broad assumptions about the functionality required for other apps hosted on WebLogic.

 ## A Solution

 After SystemCallFilter.java has been extracted from Elasticsearch, some effort